 Transportation and public works departments have a responsibility to survey, maintain, and repair roads as needed.
-Therefore, these departments need to collect data on road conditions, analyze the current situation to identify needs for maintenance, and plan road repairs.
-The tools and functions available in Global Mapper Pro assist teams with all aspects of this workflow.
+Therefore, these departments need to collect data on road conditions, analyze the current situation to identify needs for maintenance and plan road repairs.
+The tools and functions available in Global Mapper Pro assist construction teams with road repair analysis and planning.

 The ability to collect 3D data is becoming more commonplace as its use is more prominent in GIS and other industries.
 Transportation infrastructure engineers are now able to capture up-to-date information and model an area of interest in 3D in order to methodically assess the situation and simulate the changes that need to be made.